 Submission and return of outlined work/assignments is a central part of any programme.
 No matter what percentage of your final mark, or even if it is not going towards a final mark, it is vital that the work be prepared, presented and referenced properly.
 Referencing is crucial when it comes to submitting work as inadequate referencing may lead to confusion, or worse - it may lead to questions of plagiarism.
-(For further information on plagiarism).
+The submission process will be clearly communicated to students in advance of coursework deadlines.
+All deadlines must be strictly adhered to and should coursework be submitted after a deadline then penalties for late submission will apply (all penalties are outlined in the Book of Modules).